input-output-hk/ouroboros-phalanx-protocol/CPS/Readme.md

 **N.B** : This analysis does not account for recursion in addition to the forking and self-mixing strategy, so the curve should actually be even steeper than in the graph above.

 We observe that when the **adversarial stake exceeds 33%**, the adversary gains a significantly higher probability of winning the lottery, to the extent that its influence becomes primarily constrained by its computational capacity to generate and evaluate a $`2^ρ`$-sized leader election distribution set.

+---- Not sure what you want to convey here... you could argue that the investmentis a part of the cost (but not always) perhaps more nuance is needed (talk that the entry ticket is a based cost that can be in case be an active investment in the blockchain...)

 Also, note that while we have focused on the cost aspect of this entry ticket, the adversarial stake itself represents an **investment**.
 This is a prime example of **game theory**: with a stake exceeding 33%, as of March 1, 2025, we are discussing an investment of more than **7.19 B₳**, a substantial sum.
 Attacking Ouroboros would not only compromise the system's integrity but also erode community trust, ultimately devaluing the very investment the adversary is attempting to exploit.